Akvils/akvil.in/README.md

 # akvil.in

 This was one of my first Portfolio sites done back in 2012.
-The home page was a combination of four self portraits that slide up to show that specific page.
+The home page was a combination of four self portraits that slides up to show that specific page.